vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 When you specify the container network DNS server, you use the distributed port group that you specify in the `container-network` option.

 <pre>--container-network-dns <i>distributed_port_group_name</i>:8.8.8.8</pre>

+Wrap the distributed port group name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes spaces.

+<pre>--container-network-dns '<i>distributed port group name</i>':8.8.8.8</pre>

 ### `container-network-ip-range` ###